 |An appeal hearing is your right!
 Your benefits may not be changed until the appeals process is over.
 However, if they decide against you, you may be liable for an over-payment in benefits.|

-13 day – If you appeal within 10 days of the date on the notice, your benefits will not be cut and welfare won’t take any money back unless you lose at the hearing.
+13 days: If you appeal within 10 days of the date on the notice, your benefits will not be cut and the Dept. of Human Services (DHS) won’t take any benefits back unless you lose at the hearing.

-30 days – You have 30 days to appeal any decision about your cash or Medical Assistance (MA).
-Welfare can reduce your money if you miss the 13-day deadline, but they will give it back if you win your appeal.
+30 days: You have 30 days to appeal any decision about your cash or Medical Assistance (MA).
+DHS can reduce your benefits if you miss the 13-day deadline, but they will give them back if you win your appeal.

-90 days – You have 90 days to appeal any decision about your food stamps.
-Welfare will start taking your food stamps if you miss the 13-day deadline, but they will give it back if you win your appeal.
+90 days: You have 90 days to appeal any decision about your SNAP benefits/food stamps.
+DHS will start taking your benefits if you miss the 13-day deadline, but they will give them back if you win your appeal.

 What happens after I file the appeal?

-You will have an opportunity to meet with the caseworker and his or her supervisor (Agency Conference) to attempt to settle the matter.
+You will have an opportunity to meet with the caseworker and their supervisor at an Agency Conference to attempt to settle the matter.
 If unsuccessful, you can proceed to a hearing in front of a hearing officer.
 At the hearing, you can present your evidence.